Emperors Palace presents Proudly Coloured Comedy for the whole family

 Another Mitchell’s Plain native, Mel Jones describes herself as “the favourite” of three siblings.
 As one of only a handful of female comedians in the country, the award nominated comedian continues to uplift and inspire young people in coloured communities in Cape Town and similar surroundings.

-From Durban, Proudly Coloured Comedy welcomes Neil Green, a rising star in the SA comedy scene.
+From Durban, Proudly Coloured Comedy welcomes back Neil Green, a rising star in the SA comedy scene.
 His sharp wit, commanding stage presence and honest take on life is the driving force behind his success and a good reason to see the show.
 The man has jokes for days…

 Date: 29 October 2016